patrickjeter40/patrickjeter40/README.md

 - 👀 I’m interested in software, boardgames, travel, nature.
 - 🌱 I’m currently learning the PERN stack.
 - 📫 How to reach me: linkedin.com/in/patrick-jeter or patrick.oneil.jeter@gmail.com
-- 💻 Currently working as an application architect team lead using HTML, CSS, JS, SQL.
+- 💻 Currently working as an application architect team lead.